HARRISON COUNTY STATE FOREST

 During this time, the forest was primarily used for reforestation efforts, as the lands had been heavily logged in the past, leaving many areas barren.
 The CCC workers planted thousands of trees, mainly conifers, to restore the forested areas.

-Over the years, the forest has undergone various management practices aimed at sustainable timber production, wildlife habitat preservation, and providing recreational opportunities for the public.
+The forest has undergone various management practices aimed at sustainable timber production, wildlife habitat preservation, and providing recreational opportunities for the public.
 The Division of Forestry continues to oversee the management of Harrison County State Forest, ensuring the forest's health and continued availability for outdoor enthusiasts.

-Today, the forest is known for its diverse vegetation, including various native hardwoods and conifers, as well as its abundant wildlife.
+The forest is known for its diverse vegetation, including various native hardwoods and conifers, as well as its abundant wildlife.
 Visitors can enjoy a range of recreational activities, including camping at designated sites, hiking on the forest's trails, fishing in its streams and ponds, and hunting during Ohio's designated seasons.

-In summary, Harrison County State Forest was established in the 1930s as part of a statewide initiative to protect and manage Ohio's forest resources.
+Harrison County State Forest was established in the 1930s as part of a statewide initiative to protect and manage Ohio's forest resources.
 Through the efforts of the Civilian Conservation Corps and subsequent management practices, the forest has become a valuable recreational area and an important habitat for wildlife in Ohio.

 Hiking Trail, miles24